Fieldfare Factfile

-This large and colourful thrush is a winter visitor to the UK from its breeding grounds in northern Europe, with up to one million birds migrating here each year.
+The Fieldfare is a large and colourful thrush which is a winter visitor to the UK from its breeding grounds in northern Europe, with up to one million birds migrating here each year.
 Fieldfares are relatively easy to identify with their grey head, dark chestnut back and a speckled breast.
-Their bill is similar to that of the Blackbird apart from the tip which is black.
-They are very sociable birds and are generally seen in large flocks, often with Redwings (which are also a thrush), and this highly gregarious behaviour, along with almost constant chuckling calls, makes them virtually unmistakeable.
-They generally only come into gardens when there’s snow on the ground, and then to feed on berries and any remaining fallen apples – or any new ones put out especially which they’ll readily eat.
+Fieldfares are very sociable birds and are generally seen in large flocks, often with Redwings (which are also a species of thrush), and this highly gregarious behaviour, along with almost constant chuckling calls, makes them virtually unmistakable.
+The only other species of bird a fieldfare could be confused with from a distance is the Mistle thrush – with the two species being about the same size – but note the grey head and chestnut back of the Fieldfare, which the Mistle thrush doesn’t have.
+Fieldfares generally only come into gardens when there’s snow on the ground, and then to feed on berries and any remaining fallen apples – or any new ones put out which they’ll readily eat, so this is a great way to attract Fieldfares to your garden.

 Fieldfare nesting and breeding habits

-Occasionally, one or two pairs nest in the UK, but essentially the Fieldfare breeds in northern taiga forest and other forest below the taiga line.
-The nest is generally in a rather open site such as a fork in a tree, on a stump or even directly on the ground.
+Occasionally, one or two pairs of Fieldfare nest in the UK, but essentially the species only breeds in northern taiga forest and other forest below the taiga line.
+The nest of the Fieldfare is generally in a rather open site such as a fork in a tree, on a stump or even directly on the ground.
 The nest is relatively large and made up of twigs, grasses and other plant material, then lined with a thin layer of mud and then fine grass on top of that.
-The nest is built by the female alone and she also incubates the eggs, though both parents feed the young birds.
+The nest of the Fieldfare is built by the female alone and she also incubates the eggs, though both parents feed the young birds.
 There are normally two broods per season with 5-6 eggs for each.
-Small breeding colonies of the species are often formed in suitable habitat.
+Small breeding colonies of Fieldfares are often formed in suitable habitat.

 Fieldfare history and population trends

-The population is relatively stable and there is evidence that there has been a moderate increase in the European part of its vast breeding range (which extends right across to the eastern coast of Russia).
+The population of the Fieldfare is relatively stable and there is evidence that there has been a moderate increase in the European part of its vast breeding range (which extends right across to the eastern coast of Russia).

 Behaviour traits of Fieldfares